nsaimk/Docker-K8s/redis-image/Create Image.md

 The RUN instruction is used to execute some command while we are preparing our custom image.

-The CMD instruction specifies what should be executed when our image is used to start up a brand new container.␣␣
+The CMD instruction specifies what should be executed when our image is used to start up a brand new container.

 ## What's a Base Image?
 An Analogy..